I began painting in 2013, using some of my favorite photographs as learning subjects, in an experiment in self teaching, using acrylic paints.

 Best Friends"" - 12" x 18" acrylic on canvas board.
 (SOLD)

-This was a commission painting for a dear friend who only has old Polaroid prints to remember her dear, deaprted pal, Zeppelin, one of the all-time great dogs.
+This was a commission painting for a dear friend who only has old Polaroid prints to remember her dear, departed pal,

 "Fast Memories" - 8" x 16" acrylic on canvas board.
 (SOLD)